Great Dane

 Shelter Adoption

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Great Danes have particular requirements based on their large size, moderate shedding level, and genetic predispositions to bloat and hip dysplasia.
+Great Danes sit in the large-size category, shed at a moderate level, and carry documented risk for bloat and hip dysplasia — those three factors drive most of the daily-care decisions.

 What to Expect

 At 110-175 lbs with a life expectancy of 7-10 yrs, the Great Dane represents a significant commitment that rewards prepared owners with years of devoted companionship.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Consistent daily activity, even in short sessions, contributes more to long-term health than occasional intense exercise.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level